ckan/ideas/specs/showcase/showcase-spec.md

 # CKAN Showcase extension

-Allow users to create, edit and delete related item objects that demonstrate data in-use.
+Allow users to create, edit and delete related item objects that demonstrate data reuse.
 These objects can relate to none or many datasets.
 Related items can be promoted by dataset publishers to feature in a showcase collection linked from their dataset page.
 Similarly, site admins will be able to promote related items to be listed in a top-level, site-wide showcase.

 Previous discussion of the current situation and a proposed new approach for a Related Item extension can be found here: [github.com/ckan/ckan/wiki/Spec:-Related-Items](https://github.com/ckan/ckan/wiki/Spec:-Related-Items).

 ## Current implementation
 Currently, Related Items exist in CKAN core.
 A summary of the current technical implementation can be seen here: [github.com/ckan/ckan/wiki/Spec:-Related-Items#summary-of-the-current-implementation](https://github.com/ckan/ckan/wiki/Spec:-Related-Items#summary-of-the-current-implementation).

 ### Some problems with the current implementation:
 * It's hard for users to discover Related Items by search and browsing